Azure/acr/docs/FAQ.md

 Details of `--signature-verification` can be found by running `man dockerd`.

-## Delete of replication fails with Forbidden status , although the replication gets deleted using CLI or Remove-Azure.
+## Delete of replication fails with Forbidden status , although the replication gets deleted using CLI or Remove-AzureRmContainerRegistryReplication.

 The error is usually seen when the user has permissions on a Registry but doesn't have reader level permission on the subscription.
 To resolve this issue